galaxyeagle/galaxyeagle.github.io/pages/literary/crease-life.md

 There are too many so dear to me, who wait in what my unmet promise stirs.
-If I did melt my soul to burn the wick of hope, could you pass the light and be my mirror?
+If I did melt my soul to burn the wick of hope, can you pass the light and be my mirror?